brandon-pereira/portfolio/src/content/projects/betterdo.md

 ---
+id: "37grwOR6bSyIyWQGA0Qi4A"
 title: "BetterDo."
+date: "2015-04-20T00:00:00.000Z"
+languages: "CSS, HTML, A11Y, & SEO, Javascript (ES6+)"
 description: "BetterDo was my take on a todo application.
 I was unhappy with the alternatives, so I decided to build my own version."
-date: "2015-04-20T00:00:00.000Z"
-languages: "CSS, HTML, A11Y, & SEO, Javascript (ES6+)"
 type: "Internal"
 status: "Unavailable"
+images: "[object Object],[object Object],[object Object]"
+thumbnail: "[object Object]"
+color: "#44a4bc"
 primaryImage: "../../assets//37xue73IA00i2EM0Qc8eyw.jpg"
-color: "#44a4bc"
 ---
 BetterDo was my take on a todo application.
 I was unhappy with the alternatives, so I decided to build my own version.